-3.1 Option 1 - Agree to the proposed Social Value Strategy and recommend to full Council for its use in the disposal of housing and regeneration sites.
+3.1 Option 1 - Agree to the proposed Social Value Strategy and its use in the disposal of housing and regeneration sites.

 This is the recommended option as it gives the Council transparency in being able to set social value requirements per site, regularise the site sale tender process and help the evaluation of subsequent offers more effectively than on just land value (whilst that will remain an important criterion).